brokkr/poca/docs/Settings.rst

   the feed in the format YYYY-MM-DD, followed by 9 random hexadecimal digits.

 ``permissive`` and ``ntfs`` both retain all (non-excluded) unicode characters.
-The filenames setting does not fix the scheme, poca will use.
+The filenames setting does not definitively determine the scheme, poca will use.
 It allows the user to set a 'lower' starting point than would otherwise be used.
 The default starting point is the ``permissive`` setting.

 Ordinarily, poca will attempt the schemes in the order listed.
 Filesystem failures will cause it to move on to the next scheme.
 If the files are to be